 13. Clothing & Textiles

 Some clothing and textiles are recyclable, but they can’t be thrown in the bin.
-If your clothes are still in good condition, there are a number of ways that you might be able to keep them out of the landfill by selling, donating or recycling them.
+If your clothes, linens or curtains are still in good condition, there are a number of ways that you might be able to keep them out of the landfill by selling, donating or recycling them.

 14. Plastic or Wire Hangers